NEW TO SMIL? GO TO SCHEDULE ONLINE

 Dr Reddy: When we talk about risk what we mean is a woman’s chance of developing breast cancer during her lifespan.
 At SMIL we talk about this as a woman’s risk number and that every woman should know her risk number.
 First let’s be clear, a high breast cancer risk number doesn’t mean a woman will certainly get breast cancer and a low breast cancer risk number does not mean it’s impossible.
 For most women the average lifetime risk of developing breast cancer is 12 percent to 13 percent.
 A risk of 15 percent to 20 percent is “moderately

 Destry: This is the final show in our 6 part series on mammograms.
 We have gone through every step of the process from making your appointment to actually getting a mammogram to getting your results and understanding more about risk.
-Again, we are joined by Dr Denise Reddy from Scottsdale Medical Imaging, and today we are looking at a final set of questions that have come from our viewers during the course of this series.
+Again, we are joined by Dr Denise Reddy from Southwest Medical Imaging, and today we are looking at a final set of questions that have come from our viewers during the course of this series.

 Dr Reddy: Modern screening mammograms are very good at finding early cancers that can now be successfully treated.
 However, they can also find cancers that will never cause symptoms or threaten a woman’s life.
 This is what’s described as